lulinqing/OSQA-openshift-quickstart/README.md

-Django on OpenShift Express
+Django on OpenShift
 ============================

-This git repository helps you get up and running quickly w/ a Django installation on OpenShift Express.
+This git repository helps you get up and running quickly w/ a Django installation on OpenShift.
 The Django project name used in this repo is 'osqa' but you can feel free to change it.

 Running on OpenShift